davekobrenski/kassa-flutes/toneholes-tradition/intro.md

 While bone and rock can survive the ravages of time, a song leaves its footprint only on the minds of those who witness its performance.
 In many ways, this is the enigma of our past: science can only tell us so much about the moment in time represented by an artifact; the rest is left to our imagination.

+> In many ways, this is the enigma of our past: science can only tell us so much about the moment in time represented by an artifact; the rest is left to our imagination.

 <p class="divider"><span class="flower db-deco"></span></p>

 My interest in the flutes of indigenous peoples around the world began during [my travels in West Africa][1], where I had the opportunity to study the _tambin_, the unique three-holed flute of the Fulani and Malinké people of Guinea.